wuresearchgroup/wuresearchgroup.github.io/_pages/about.md

 </div>
 <br>

-**Welcome to the CompMacro Lab (<u>Comp</u>utational <u>Macro</u>molecular Materials <u>Lab</u>) <a href='https://www.xjtlu.edu.cn/en'>@ Xi'an Jiaotong Liverpool University</a>!** We use and develop theoretical and computational tools to understand the behaviour of soft matter.
+**Welcome to the CompMacro Lab (<u>Comp</u>utational <u>Macro</u>molecular Materials <u>Lab</u>) <a href='https://www.xjtlu.edu.cn/en'>@ Xi'an Jiaotong Liverpool University</a>!** We are a theoretical and computational research group.
+We use and develop tools such as molecular simulations, statistical thermodynamics and machine learning to study the behaviors of soft matter.
 We are particularly interested in polymers and biomolecules.
-Our main tools are molecular simulations, statistical thermodynamics and machine learning.
-The goal of our group is to advance theory-driven computational techniques for multiscale simulation and materials discovery and employ them to understand, predict, and design soft materials.
+The goal of our group is to rationally understand, predict, and design macromolecular materials to fight with "Zombies" like questions for energy, healthcare and sustainbility.
+To achieve these, we believe advancements are needed in the following two areas:

+- Advancing the multiscale simulation capabilities to understand and predict materials properties from molecular to continuum levels
+- Developing intelligent approaches to materials-by-design for functional materials under normal and extreme conditions

 <br><br><br>